falconair/falconair.github.com/_posts/2015-01-30-composingcontracts.md

 ### I'll buy a One
 Contracts and observables are all the end user sees.
 This domain specific language is enough to describe a large number of existing financial contracts, standardized as well us bespoke (or so the paper claims, assuming my own simplifications or errors didn't render this useless).
-Note that the claim is NOT that this lanuauge will describe ALL financial contracts.
+Note that the claim is NOT that this language will describe ALL financial contracts.
 For example, ["Certified Symbolic Management of Financial Contracts"] (http://www.pa-ba.net/pubs/entries/bahr14nwpt.html) by Bahr, Berthold and Elsman extends this language with an accumulator combinator to allow pricing of Asian options.

 ### What about computation?